 CGPS first graders love to read, write and develop their number sense.

-Project-based learning takes on a deeper meaning in first grade as it allows for further exploration across the disciplines.
 Studying maps to determine the boundaries of New York City and its boroughs inspires the students to explore famous landmarks.
 New York Day is the culminating event for the first grade social studies curriculum.
 The event includes a landmark museum in each classroom, a performance, and a sampling of "New York" foods.

 First Grade Curriculum

-- Language Arts 1
+- Literacy 1

 - Math 1